Many or all companies we feature compensate us. Compensation and editorial

 • Fees

-Just like a regular mortgage, a reverse mortgage comes with fees, such as origination fees, appraisal fees, and closing costs.
+Like a regular mortgage, a reverse mortgage has fees, such as origination fees, appraisal fees, and closing costs.

-• Your heirs may have to repay the full loan balance
+• Your heirs may need to repay the full loan balance

-If your heirs want to keep your home when you pass away, they’ll have to pay off the total outstanding balance of the reverse mortgage or at least 95% of the home’s appraised value.
+If your heirs want to keep your home when you pass away, they must pay off the total outstanding balance of the reverse mortgage or at least 95% of the home’s appraised value.

 • Risk of foreclosure